sourcegraph/srclib/docs/sources/src/make.md

 ## Phase 2.
 Plan

-Next, `src plan` generates a Makefile that, when run, will run the necessary commands to analyze the project.
+Next, `src make` generates a Makefile (in memory) that, when run, will run the necessary commands to analyze the project.
 To do so, it examines each source unit (using the build cache, if present) and generates rules for each of the predefined operations (currently depresolve and graph).

+You can view the Makefile by running `src make --print`.

-To determine which tool to use for an operation on a source unit, TODO(sqs): how does it know to run the Python grapher (and which Python grapher, if there are multiple in the SRCLIBPATH) on pip package source units, for example?
+To determine which tool to use for an operation on a source unit, it first checks whether the Srcfile specifies a tool to use.
+If not, it takes the first tool in the SRCLIBPATH that can perform the given operation on the source unit type (based on the toolchains' Srclibtoolchain files).

 Planning a project that contains a source units named `NAME1` of type `TYPE` (and where `TOOLCHAIN` is the right toolchain to use) might yield the following